 - Reviewing and optimizing technology solutions: Architect data flow among technology systems that contribute to close and perform “fit for purpose” analysis

 Ultimately, our experienced team creates a practical close process for your organization, tailored to your specific needs.
 Specific considerations tied to creating this practical close include:

 - A risk-based approach: Evaluating critical data components, analyzing journal entries and reconciliations, and questioning each account to determine risks of certain activities

 - Policy considerations: Looking at common areas for efficiency gains, including materiality thresholds, write-off policies, controls and reconciliation and subledger close policies, as well as internal and external reporting

 - Hard versus soft close: Determining whether you need a more rigid close, focused on surface-level fixes, or a less-thorough, less-precise close that is more agile and leaves more time for analysis of issues

 - Bucket tasks: Eliminating some tasks while standardizing and optimizing others that are still needed

-- Technology investment (link to close automation page): Considering integrating modern transactional, storage and reporting systems that drive finance automation across critical business processes and data elements
+- Technology investment: Considering integrating modern transactional, storage and reporting systems that drive finance automation across critical business processes and data elements